Clean Water

 In a water-scarce area, you can’t let a drop go to waste. people harvest rainwater by collecting rainwater from roofs, roads, parks and open grounds and then storing it in a tank.

 Rainwater is some of the cleanest water that nature offers us.
 Rainwater harvesting systems only cost about £200-300.
-This is much cheaper than building a well but the people that need them most, are often living in extreme povertyA state of being very poor.
+This is much cheaper than building a well but the people that need them most, are often living in extreme poverty.
 This is why charities need your donations – a small donation can go such a long way to building a rainwater harvesting system that provides water for a family or community.

 Rainwater Harvesting